ninjawill543/Homemade_WAF/readme.md

 You can now access the web site via the address given by the WAF.py application.

 If you want the WAF to reverse lookup the IP's of the clients, the program will need an API key.
 Use [this documentation](https://docs.virustotal.com/docs/api-overview) to get yours.
 Once you have it, write it inside `code/apiKey.txt`.
-The program will automatically look for this file, if found he'll use the key inside of it to send requests to VirusTotal.
+The program will automatically look for this file, if found it will use the key inside of it to send requests to VirusTotal.

 If you want to modify the BAN_LIMIT or CHECK_LIMIT described above, you can find those global variables inside WAF.py :